ddelong/ddelong.github.io/_posts/2005-11-02-mac-os-x-1043-and-a-long-overdue-powerbookmac-overview.md

   * Improves compatibility of Safari with many webcams.
   * Improves the handling of Hebrew and Arabic text in Safari and Mail.
   * Improves compatibility for OpenGL-accelerated Macromedia Shockwave 3D webpage content when using Safari.
-  * Addresses an issue in which an SMB volume might not mount again after it&#8217;s unmounted.
+  * Addresses an issue in which an SMB volume might not mount again after it's unmounted.
   * Addresses some issues in which the Finder might not be able to connect to an SMB volume.
   * Bluetooth Setup Assistant now lets you toggle the Modem menu extra on or off (you can also use System Preferences).
-  * Resolves an issue in which Internet Connect wouldn&#8217;t connect to a dial-up ISP if the account password contained a double-quote (&#8220;) character.
+  * Resolves an issue in which Internet Connect wouldn't connect to a dial-up ISP if the account password contained a double-quote (&#8220;) character.
   * Improves compatibility with Squid proxy servers.

 ### Syncing